Geada734/stegonosaurus-rex/README.md

 # Stegonosaurus-Rex

-*Server Version: 1.2.0*
+*Server Version: 1.3.0*

-*UI Version: 1.0.1*
+*UI Version: 1.1.1*

 Stegonosaurus-Rex is a fullstack web application created to showcase the functionalities of the [stegonosaurus](https://pypi.org/project/stegonosaurus/) Python library.
 The app mainly consists of two components:

-- A headless Flask server that can be queried from anywhere (provided a valid token is used) to make use of the stegonosaurus functions.
+- A Flask server that (for now) will only be called by the UI to make use of the stegonosaurus functions.
-- A friendly React UI which queries the aforementioned Flask server, so the user doesn't have to use curl commands or Postman.
+- A friendly React UI which calls the aforementioned Flask server.

-While Stegonosaurus-Rex is not currently running on the internet, developers are more than welcomed to download and set the application as they please.
+While Stegonosaurus-Rex is not currently running on the internet (WIP), developers are more than welcomed to download and set the application as they please.

 ## Requirements

 - Python3 (3.7.2 or later)
 - Yarn
-- A Mongo Atlas connection to be used by the server with Pymongo. ([More Info](https://medium.com/analytics-vidhya/connecting-to-mongodb-atlas-with-python-pymongo-5b25dab3ac53))
 - A ReCaptcha Ver.
 3 Connection ([More Info](https://developers.google.com/recaptcha/intro))

 ## Installing the Server